nathanemyers-dev/ai-computational-memory/white-paper/regulated-boundaries-specification.md

 _______________________

-## Diagram Placeholder
+## Regulated Boundary Diagram
-A diagram will be added here in v1.6 to illustrate the structure, boundaries, or flow described in this section.
+This diagram illustrates the separation between the advisory zone and the supervised‑retention zone, including the regulated boundary line, supervisory‑control layer, and the storage/state layer.

 ![Regulated Boundaries](../assets/diagrams/v1.7/regulated-boundary.png)